 While the healthcare industry was initially slow to embrace electronic medical records in the past, the current demand for EMR-certified professions is unlikely to lag any time in the near future.
 Employment prospects are strong for professionals with knowledge of both healthcare and information technology.

 EMR certification is a requirement for a number of positions in the field of health informatics, the specialized discipline that applies modern technology and research methods to the healthcare industry.
 Electronic medical records contain provider-specific patient histories, while their more advanced permutation, electronic health records (EHR), detail patients’ entire health and medical histories.
-As such, both systems promise a higher level of clinical care by facilitating communication and accountability between patients and providers.
-The federal mandate is a means of stimulating the economy while optimizing the quality of healthcare in the U.S.

 In cases like this, personal research in your local market for the most accurate, up-to-date and complete information should be done.
 While national salary and employment data can offer valuable insight into market conditions, they do not necessarily correlate directly with local or regional data.

 EMR workers possess as broad a range of degrees, training, and professional experience as their various salaries indicate.
 Many are experienced healthcare providers with associate’s, bachelor’s, or advanced degrees in nursing or health informatics; many others hold bachelor’s or master’s degrees in information technology.